 - As mentioned above the major difference is that Concurrent HashMap is thread-safe and can be used in a concurrent environment without external synchronization.
 It doesn’t provide the same level of synchronization as achieved by using Hashtable but it’s enough for the most practical purpose.

-- HashMap allows synchronization by wrapping it using Collections.synchornizedMap(HashMap) and it will return a collection which is almost equal to Hashtable, where every modification operation on Map is locked on Map object.
-In case of ConcurrentHashMap, thread-safety is achieved by dividing whole Map into different partition based upon Concurrency level and only locking particular part instead of locking the whole Map.
+- HashMap allows synchronization by wrapping it using Collections.synchornizedMap(HashMap) and it will return a collection that is almost equal to Hashtable, where every modification operation on Map is locked on Map object.
+In the case of ConcurrentHashMap, thread-safety is achieved by dividing the whole Map into different partitions based upon Concurrency level and only locking a particular part instead of locking the whole Map.

-- Concurrent HashMap is more scalable and performs better than Synchronized HashMap in the multi-threaded environment while in Single threaded environment both collections gives comparable performance, where HashMap is slightly better.
+- Concurrent HashMap is more scalable and performs better than Synchronized HashMap in the multi-threaded environment while in a Single-threaded environment both collections give a comparable performance, whereas HashMap is slightly better.